KRoy118/drowsiness/README.md

 Applications

-This code can detect your eyes and alert when the user is drowsy with an alarm and screen alert.
+This code can detect your eyes and alert when the user is drowsy with an alarm sound and screen alert.